The Bamboo Garden at Northern California’s Foothill College

 Another great plus to growing lavender is that deer hate it, although Watkins observed that “Sometimes they’ll pull the seedlings out of the ground, ‘Just because.”’

-Soleado Farms grows a mix of English, French and Spanish varieties of lavender.
-They’re always experimenting with new strains and have found that within each variety each year there are clear standouts.
+Soleado Farms grows a mix of English, French and Spanish lavender varieties.
+They’re always experimenting with new strains and have found that each year there are clear standouts.
 These days, Watkins is loving the “rabbit ear petals” on the flower tops of Spanish lavender.

 If you haven’t been to Denver, you may think Cheesman sounds like a strange place for a world-glass garden.
 But, the old-line neighborhood plays host to one of the best ones I’ve toured in decades.
 No matter the season, the Denver Botanic Gardens is sure to wow, and impress me it did, with its grand spaces showcasing plants from all parts of the world.
 Continue reading →